OneDrive/onedrive-api-docs/docs/rest-api/api/group_post_threads.md

 # Create conversation thread

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Start a new group conversation by first creating a thread.

 A new conversation, conversation thread, and post are created in the group.
 Use [reply thread](conversationthread_reply.md) or [reply post](post_reply.md) to further post to that thread.

 Note: You can also [start a new thread in an existing conversation](conversation_post_threads.md).